This article explores what Medicare covers, with a special note about long-term care and assisted living.

 Part A: Hospitalization

 When you have Part A and are hospitalized, the hospital will bill Medicare Part A to cover your stay and medically necessary procedures.
 Additionally, Part A covers skilled nursing facility care (but not long-term care), hospice, and home health services.
-Though there are some exceptions, Part A does not have a premium.
+Though there are some exceptions, Part A does not have a monthly premium.

 Part B: Medically Necessary and Preventive Services

 This includes services or supplies needed to diagnose or treat a medical condition (such as Alzheimer’s or other dementia), and health care to prevent illness (like the flu shot or mammogram), or to detect it at an early stage.
 As long as you get these services from a provider who accepts Medicare assignment, your Part B will cover the claim.
 Examples of what Part B covers are: ambulance services, durable medical equipment (DME), mental health services, partial hospitalization, obtaining a second opinion before surgery, and limited outpatient prescription drug costs.
 The current monthly premium for Part B is $104.90.
+There is a monthly premium for Part B.

 Part C: Medicare Advantage Plans